ibm-cloud-docs/cis/about.md

 ### IP firewall
 {: #cis-ip-firewall}

 {{site.data.keyword.cis_full_notm}} offers several tools for controlling your traffic so that you protect your domains, URLs, and directories against volumes of traffic, certain groups of requesters, and particular requesting IPs.
-This section details the tools that are available.

 #### IP rules
 {: #cis-ip-rules}

-IP rules allow you to control access for specific IP addresses, IP ranges, specific countries, specific ASNs, and certain CIDR blocks.
+With IP rules you can control access for specific IP addresses, IP ranges, specific countries, specific ASNs, and certain CIDR blocks.
 Available actions on incoming requests are:
 * Allowlist
 * Block
 * Challenge (Captcha)
-* JavaScript challenge (IUAM challenge)
+* JavaScript challenge (Defense mode)

 For example, if you notice that a particular IP is causing malicious requests, you can block that user by IP address.